 Ohio town said permit law was enacted to protect against crime and fraud

-Jehovah’s Witnesses are a missionary movement (they reject the title of church) that arose in late-nineteenth-century America.
+Jehovah’s Witnesses are a missionary movement (they reject the title of church) that arose in late-19th-century America.
 They accept as an article of faith the scriptural obligation to preach on public streets and at the doorsteps of private homes.
 The Court has, however, allowed reasonable restrictions on the time and manner of such activities to protect against fraud and crime.

 The village of Stratton sought to protect its residents against “flim-flam” artists and to preserve residents’ privacy by adopting the ordinance that made it a misdemeanor to canvass or solicit door-to-door without a permit.
 But Jehovah’s Witnesses and their parent organization, the Watchtower Bible and Tract Society of New York, countered that the ordinance threatened their First Amendment rights.
 The federal district and appeals courts upheld the ordinance, finding it content neutral.